Betsy's Kindergarten Adventures

 Betsy's Kindergarten Adventures is an American animated television series intended for young children.
-The show aired from January 12 to September 27, 2008 on PBS Kids.
+The show aired from January 12, 2008 to September 27, 2008 on PBS Kids.

-Plot
+Premise

-The show follows a five-year old girl named Betsy as she starts out her school years.
+The show follows a five-year-old girl named Betsy as she starts out her school days.
 The series premiere shows Betsy facing the uncertainty of her first day of school and the adjustments she must make as she meets her new teacher and classmates, encounters unfamiliar rules and routines, and finds herself in an entirely new environment.
-Subsequent episodes show Betsy's excitement and sense of adventure as she adapts to the new experiences of kindergarten.
+Subsequent episodes show Betsy's excitement and sense of adventure as she adjusts to the new experiences of kindergarten.